Depression: Types, Associated Conditions, and Online Support. Helping Individuals, Professionals & Carers

 12. Substance-Induced Mood Disorder

-Prevalence: Prevalence rates vary depending on the substance used.
+Prevalence: Rates vary depending on the substance in question.
 Symptoms: Depression caused by substance abuse or withdrawal.
 Causes: Substance abuse or withdrawal.
 Treatment: Counselling, medication, and substance abuse treatment programs.
 Reference: Substance-Induced Mood Disorder

 13. Adjustment Disorder with Depressed Mood